digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 ## An End

-OPENXTRA Limited closed their doors for the last time on X. OPENXTRA was a Value Added Reseller in the server room environment monitoring market principally with a sideline as a supplier of ethernet enable power switches.
+OPENXTRA Limited closed their doors for the last time on X. OPENXTRA was a Value Added Reseller in the server room environment monitoring market principally with a sideline as a supplier of ethernet enabled power switches.

 ## The Beginning